+Happy Birthday Bug!
 It is no secret, that I have 3 children “born in the heart” and 3 children “born under the heart.”
 Each child has(d) their own issues, regardless of the “category” they fall under.

 During labor, I discovered my moxie and that I had it in me to survive the most horrible pain and to bring into this world a precious child.
 I also discovered that I am the 1% that the epidural DOESN’T work in.
 While discovering that, little tidbit, I discovered that I almost died from my blood pressure spiking and that when you “need” mag sulfate, it is given IM (in the muscle), both hips (your buttcheeks), the dr will not wait for a contraction to subside (I would’ve have died), and the medicine feels a bit like thick molasses, that once in your vein, turns into hot lava.
 Good times.

-She was a beautiful little girl, who learned to breast feed quite quickly, but also learned that she “preferred” one side over the other.
+She was a beautiful little girl, who learned to breastfeed quite quickly, but also learned that she “preferred” one side over the other.
 So, picture Dolly Parton on one side while I had a small “a” cup on the other.
 There was no way to cover or hide that fact.
 It was something.
 Also, she had sleeping issues.
 Those issues were the fact that she wouldn’t sleep in her bed.
 She only slept in my arms or her swing.
 Needless to say, I held her a lot because she would scream.

 She didn’t like bright lights, bright noises, people, animals, or other small children.
 The nursery workers were frightened of her because she would not stop screaming.
-They would sit her in the floor and then someone would sit behind her, never touching her and she seemed content.
+They would sit her on the floor and then someone would sit behind her, never touching her and she seemed content.
 I created a photo book of all our relatives.
 Before we would leave, for anywhere, we would go over the book at who would be there.
 That seemed to ease her anxiety.
 But, if someone where there that WASN’T in the book…she would scream.
 Loudly.
 The entire time.

 She started her first semester of college, at 16, will graduate a year early from high school.
-Has worked at a middle school with special needs kiddoes for the last 3 years, begins her first job on Thursday and she amazes me with her quirky, offbeat attitude.
+Has worked at a middle school with special needs kiddos for the last 3 years, begins her first job on Thursday and she amazes me with her quirky, offbeat attitude.
 She freely laughs at herself and is so blooming smart, it hurts my brain.
 She loves missions, special needs and missions Blessed.